Haarish-23013963/genai-lcel-expressions/README.md

 chain = prompt | model | output_parser

-chain.invoke({"topic": "dog"})
+chain.invoke({"topic": "one piece"})
 ```

-Complex Chain
+### Complex Chain
 ```
 from langchain.embeddings import OpenAIEmbeddings from langchain.vectorstores import DocArrayInMemorySearch

 vectorstore = DocArrayInMemorySearch.from_texts(
-    ["GGenerative AI is a type of artificial intelligence that creates new content, such as text, images, or code, based on learned patterns.","(LCEL)LangChain Expression Language (LCEL) is a declarative syntax for composing and chaining LangChain components efficiently."], embedding=OpenAIEmbeddings()
+    ["Generative AI is a type of artificial intelligence that creates new content, such as text, images, or code, based on learned patterns.","(LCEL)LangChain Expression Language (LCEL) is a declarative syntax for composing and chaining LangChain components efficiently."], embedding=OpenAIEmbeddings()
 )
 retriever = vectorstore.as_retriever()